Sharpen Your Child’s STEM Skills With An After-School Program

 Whether you homeschool or your child is traditionally schooled, an after-school program to supplement what they are learning is something you should consider.
 Supplementing your child’s current curriculum can make the difference that helps ensure your child’s success especially as it relates to STEM.

-STEM (Science, technology, education and mathematics) allows children to learn through hands-on activities that apply to real-life scenarios.
+STEM (Science, technology, engineering and mathematics) allows children to learn through hands-on activities that apply to real-life scenarios.
 STEM allows students to push their limits and open a new horizon of opportunities while they acquire and build on their knowledge, important life skills, critical thinking, problem-solving, and more.